pintobikez/brazilian-correios-service/README.md

     field: the field that we want to search for
     value: the value of the field that we want to search for
-    operator: the operator to be used in the search: like, =, >=, <=, <>, IN, NOT IN ]
+    operator: the operator to be used in the search: like, =, >=, <=, <>, IN, NOT IN
+    joinby: the operator to be used to join there where conditions: AND, OR ]
 ```